 Economic Development, Aging In Place and Jobs

 On the doorstep to the nation’s capital that is rapidly completing its gentrification.
 Quality of life improvements are significant in the region but District 47 lags behind.
 We have 5 public transportation Metro stops!
 Over 50% of new economic development in Metro DC is occurring within ¼ of Metro stops but ours have lagged behind.
-As a member of WMATA Board of Directors, we have started to change that with ground breaking on new development coming to New Carrollton this year after a 40 year wait.
-We need to have strong leadership that is pushing for this at the State.
+As a member of WMATA Board of Directors, we have started to change that with new development at New Carrollton after a 40 year wait and new development at the West Hyattsville station.
+But, there is more to be done.
+We need to have strong leadership that is pushing for additional Transit Oriented Development led by the State.
 Leadership that pushes for the relocation of State offices to these Metro stops to help spur development.
 Transit Oriented Development is the future and we have significant underutilized assets.

 Many of our children, some of the youngest, attend school in trailers because our schools are overcrowded and outdated.
 It is important that facility planning programs from the School system and local planning agency, Maryland National Park and Planning, with regard to school construction need and execution are unified by state law.
-Development without adequate public facilities is unacceptable and needs to be rectified.
-It is unacceptable that our children are attending dilapidated schools and even when we have new schools that students are soon in trailers because the needs far outstrip the facilities.
+I am very proud of our investment in new schools through the Blueprint for PGCPS:Facilities that state enabling legislation created a public private partnership that accelerates new school construction.
+6 New Middle Schools are under construction.
+While I am proud of these investments, it is unacceptable that so many of our children are attending dilapidated schools and even when we have new schools that students are soon in trailers because the needs far outstrip the facilities.
 We need a complete plan and execution to deliver adequate public facilities.

 Public Infrastructure Investment and Accountability